spoo503/100-days-of-python-Learning./README.md

 Improve my understanding of **Python OOP concepts and logical problem solving**, and continue building more real-life programs as part of my **100 Days of Python learning journey**.

+Day-20
+📌 Program Title
+Employee Details and Address using Inheritance
+🎯 Aim
+To create a Python program that stores and displays employee details and address using inheritance (parent and child classes).